ourcodingclub/ourcodingclub.github.io/_posts/2017-02-01-datavis_update.md

 <div class="bs-callout-blue" markdown="1">
 #### Understanding `ggplot2`'s jargon

-Perhaps the trickiest bit when starting out with `ggplot2` is understanding what type of elements are responsible for the contents (data) vs the container (looks) in your code.
-Let's de-mystify some of the common groups you will encounter.
+Perhaps the trickiest bit when starting out with `ggplot2` is understanding what type of elements are responsible for the contents (data) versus the container (general look) of your plot.
+Let's de-mystify some of the common words you will encounter.

 __geom__: a geometric object which defines the type of graph you are making.
 It reads your data in the __aesthetics__ mapping to know which variables to use, and creates the graph accordingly.
 Some common types are `geom_point()`, `geom_boxplot()`, `geom_histogram()`, `geom_col()`, etc.